 What to Do When an Annuity Is Not Suitable for You

-If an annuity is not suitable for your financial goals or situation, it’s important to explore alternative investment options.
+If an variable, fixed or indexed product is not suitable for your financial goals or situation, it’s important to explore alternative investment options.
 Consulting with a knowledgeable financial advisor can help you find products better aligned with your retirement planning needs.

-At Bakhtiari & Harrison, we specialize in assisting clients with complex financial products like annuities.
-If you have any questions or need guidance, please contact us at www.bhseclaw.com or (310) 499-4732.
+At Bakhtiari & Harrison, we focus on assisting clients with complex financial products like annuities.
+We represent investors in litigation and FINRA arbitration with annuity or insurance related issues.
+If you have any questions or need guidance, please contact us.
 We are here to help you make informed decisions for a secure financial future.